Bond Academy KEY INSIGHTS

 ON THE PHYSICAL ENVIRONMENT

 The current location is somewhat recent, and the last of four locations the school has had over the four decades since its founding.
 Each has been incrementally larger, inside and out, with this last the largest by far.
 The building was once occupied by a chocolate manufacturer, though all signs, perhaps sadly for some, are gone.
-The school has made the building its own, and the spaces are modern, open, and bright.
+The school has made the building its own, and spaces are modern, open, and bright.

 ON THE ATHLETIC PROGRAM

-Some athletic facilities are available on-site, including sports fields and a full-sized gym.
+Some athletic facilities are available on site, including sports fields and a full-sized gym.
 Beyond that, and to provide the full breadth of activity, the school looks to local resources, including the pool at its old location on Midland Avenue, now home to Midland Avenue Collegiate Institute.
 All grades attend swimming lessons there, making use of an Olympic-sized pool that includes an Olympic-grade diving platform.
-Parents and students love it, and indeed there may not be a school in the GTA with such dedication to aquatics.
+Parents and students love it, and indeed there may not be a school in the GTA with such a dedication to aquatics.
 The focus is recreation and safety, though some students have gone on to have success in national and international competition.

-In building out the elementary program, the administration seized upon the opportunity to provide a better balance between physical fitness and academics, given that the provincial curriculum has consistently chipped away at physical education programs.
+In building out the elementary program, administration seized upon the opportunity to provide a better balance between physical fitness and academics, given that the provincial curriculum has consistently chipped away at physical education programs.
 “If you feel good physically, you feel good mentally.
 So the approach is ‘healthy body, healthy mind,’” says Healey.
-There is some form of compulsory physical education every day, five days a week, for all learners, from Kindergarten to Grade 8.
+There is some form of compulsory physical education every day, five days a week, for all learners, Kindergarten to Grade 8.

 ON THE SCHOOL’S VALUES

 “Basically, I look at our school as meeting our community needs,” says Healey.
 Supervised before- and after-school programs are an element of that, giving families the flexibility to pick up and drop off knowing there is not only supervision but also active engagement with peers and teachers.
 Parents are welcome into the school after 4:30 p.m., free to visit with teachers, sit and watch children in the gym, and visit with other parents.
 “It’s got to be inclusive,” says Healey.
-“To me, that’s the energy you can feel when you walk into the school.
+“To me that’s the energy you can feel when you walk into the school.
 It’s a friendly place.”

 “Knowledge we can get.
 It’s not important to memorize the knowledge—it’s more important to know what to do with it.”